energy-storage-analysis/LDES-Survey/cap_cost/README.md

-# Energy Capital Cost data acumulation
+# Energy Capital Cost data accumulation

 The codes in this folder collect and analyze data to estimate the energy capital cost ($/kWh) of different storage media.
 The collected data consists of two main components: